calaldees/teachingWorkshops/teacherTraining/creativity.md

 * Computational Thinking and Creativity
     * [Studying interrelations of computational thinking and creativity: A scoping review (2011–2020)](https://www.sciencedirect.com/science/article/pii/S036013152100230X) 2021 Rotem Israel-Fishelson ArnonHershkovitz
         * TODO!
 Massive!
 Loads of references.
 Compares measures of creativity.
 This looks like gold!

+---

+Autonmy over - academic railroad
+Creativity

+non competion hiearachy wars
+how do you make it less hierachical

+lunchtime? what are the other profetionals doing?